Your membership has expired

 You'll find some impressive discounts on loads of great items at Best Buy right now.

-Having so many options to score the same discount can really help you get the most out of any purchase.
-For instance, if you’re a member of the My Best Buy Plus loyalty program, it may be worth shopping here rather than elsewhere to take advantage of your membership.
-And compared to Amazon, Best Buy offers in-store pickup and in-store returns, which can make it advantageous, especially for bigger purchases like a new TV.
+If you’re a member of the My Best Buy Plus loyalty program, it may be worth shopping here rather than elsewhere to take advantage of your membership.
+And compared to online-only retailers like Amazon, Best Buy offers in-store pickup and returns, which can be advantageous—especially for bigger purchases like a new TV.

-Consumer Reports will track deals and sort through all the offers during these sales to find the best prices on high-quality products that have scored well in our tests.
+Consumer Reports will be tracking and sorting through all the deals during Best Buy Tech Fest, as well as the Walmart Deals sale and Amazon Prime Day, to find the best prices on high-quality products that have scored well in our tests.
 For the latest and greatest sales on highly rated products, check CR’s Deals Hub.

 Still undecided?